Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. cauliflower
-2. yam
+3. yam
-3. tableware
+4. tableware
-4. caught between a rock and a hard place
+5. caught between a rock and a hard place
-5. rest on one's laurels
+6. rest on one's laurels
-6. take for a ride
+7. take for a ride
-7. hit the bullseye
+8. hit the bullseye
-8. joined at the hip
+9. joined at the hip
-9. put the cart before the horse
+10. put the cart before the horse
-10. not mince words
+11. not mince words
-11. get one's act together
+12. get one's act together
-12. spare no expense
+13. spare no expense
-13. hurray
+14. hurray
-14. deforestation
+15. deforestation

 ==*Nuevas Palabras* ===